SoftHai/Spec.Dart/doc/OutputFormatter.md

 ##Contribute

-If you create new output ofrmatter which could be interesting for other users, too.
+If you create new output formatter which could be interesting for other users, too.
 Than it would be greate if you would return your code to the project.